China Evergrande in talks with Xiaomi consortium to sell EV unit stake-sources - Up News Info

 Article content

-Xiaomi and Shenzhen’s state asset regulator did not respond to requests for comment.
+Xiaomi has been in touch with various automakers, but it has yet to decide which one to work with, a spokesperson said on the company’s official Weibo account on Friday.
+Shenzhen’s state asset regulator did not respond to a request for comment.

 The talks were said by the sources to be at an early stage and subject to changes.